JENNIFER WELLER // Chief Judge

 Susan is the joint owner of E2E The Change Agency.
 She is passionate about helping organisations be the best they can be.
 For over 25 years Susan has provided strategic leadership and hands on help to her clients, creating change and delivering projects that make a difference.
 Susan’s clients have been large and small, private and public.
 They have been in a diverse range of industries including: Healthcare; Finance; Agriculture, Engineering and Construction.
 Susan’s company is a silver sponsor of Albury Northside Chamber of Commerce (ANCC).
 In conjunction with ANCC, Susan has founded the Project Management in Action (PMiA) professional group to support the local Project community.
 When Susan isn’t rolling up her sleeves helping companies succeed she can be found on the golf course or sampling our wonderful local cuisine and wines.

-Bev went on a big adventure to the Norther Territory after completing her Bachelor of Education, working firstly as a nanny and then as a teacher in five Aboriginal community schools across the Barkly Tableland.
+Bev is an Albury-Wodonga born and bred local who has been on several big adventures in Wagga, Sydney, Melbourne and the Northern Territory, working firstly as a nanny and then as a teacher in five Aboriginal community schools across the Barkly Tableland.
 Since returning to North East Victoria in 1999, she has been employed in a variety of roles in the education, community development, health, local government, theatre, cultural development and human services sectors.
-In 2011, Bev completed a Master of Youth Health and Education Management, which has provided her with a strong theory-into-practice view of the multi-layered circumstances of young people and their families.
+She built a home in Yackandandah, moving there in 2010, and has been the CEO of the North East Local Learning and Employment Network (NELLEN) since 2016.

 Barbara's background is Finance, Marketing, Media, & Technology in the Health, B2B & Retail space.